p7u/p7u.github.io/_posts/2015-11-15-scala-covariance.md

 > Closing remarks

 This article explained and demonstrated covariance via a practical example.
-The next part will discuss contravariance, and introduce a new concept, type bounds.
+The next part will discuss discuss another incarnation of variance, namely, contravariance.